 IX.
-ASSESSMENT OF ACCURACY OF RECORDS
+RECORDS ACCURACY ASSESSMENTS

-The Privacy Act requires that each matching agreement specify information on assessments that have been made on the accuracy of records that will be used in the matching program.
-5 U.S.C. §552a(o)(1)(J).
+The Privacy Act requires that each matching agreement specify information on assessments that have been made about the accuracy of records that will be used in the matching program.
+5 U.S.C. § 552a(o)(1)(J).